 K. Polanyi believed that the institutional matrix directs the economic relations among people, and determines the place of the economy in a society, defines the sources of social rights and duties, which authorize the movement of goods and individuals on entering into the economic process inside it and on leaving.
-By D. North definition, the institutional matrix of society correspond, apand Social-Economic Development: in Search of Correlation propriate to it, the basic structure of property rights and the political system.
+By D. North definition, the institutional matrix of society correspond, appropriate to it, the basic structure of property rights and the political system.
 D. North believed that the economic (and political) institutions in the institutional matrix are organic, political rules form economical once and vice versa.
 At the same time, both K. Polanyi and D. North also believed that every society has a specific institutional matrix appropriate to it only.